SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part II.md

 			- &not;P &or; &not;Q &or; ... &or; &not;T &or; U
 			- P &and; Q &and; ... &and; T &rArr; U
 		- Fact: U
-- Using a logic programming language like Prolog, which uses horn clauses and Modus Ponens.
-Inference can be achieved in polynomial time complexity.
+- Using a logic programming language like Prolog, which uses horn clauses and Modus Ponens, inference can be achieved in polynomial time complexity.

 ### Limits of Propositional Logic
 Propositional logic is a **weak logic**.